 Falmouth is famous for sea and salt air, but it’s also the best place to experience the charming allure of the holidays on Cape Cod.
 Your time is limited and there’s just so much to do.
 Let Falmouth Visitor help you make the most of your winter getaway…

 Here in Falmouth, it’s always the Most Wonderful Time of The Year, but especially Holidays by the Sea Weekend presented by the Falmouth Chamber of Commerce, which runs from Friday, December 6 to Sunday, December 8.
-The festivities kick off on Friday night with community caroling. *Please note, this will not be held at Nobska Lighthouse as in previous years and the location is yet to be determined.
-Keep visiting Falmouth Visitor and we’ll keep you posted!
+The festivities kick off on Friday at 5:30 pm with community caroling at Peg Noonan Park on Main Street. *Please note, due to construction, this will not be held at Nobska Lighthouse.

 Since we’re a coastal town, Seafaring Santa will arrive by boat at Falmouth Harbor, next to The Flying Bridge, on Saturday morning at 10:30 am, and the Jolly Old Elf will be armed with candy canes for the kids.
 This year’s ever-popular Jingle Jog 5K & Kids’ Elf Run features a NEW TIME AND COURSE, kicking off at 3:30 pm at the Falmouth Chamber of Commerce.
 Whether you’re a participant or a spectator, your tackiest and wackiest holiday garb is encouraged!